 - How is the NHI number used?

-- Can I change my details on the NHI?
+- Can I have my details changed on the NHI?

 - Where is NHI information stored?